The Winds of Change, Villa Farnese, Caprarola (Metamorphoses)

 Signed, titled, dated and numbered from edition of 5 on certificate of authenticity.

-Printed in 3 sizes:
+Available in 4 sizes:

-Small Image: 24 x 30 inches (60 x 76.2 cm)
+Small: 24 x 30 inches (60 x 76.2 cm)

-Medium Image: 31 1/2 x 39 1/2 (80 x 100 cm)
+Medium: 31.5 x 39.4 inches (80 x 100 cm)

-Large Image: 48 x 60 inches (122 x 152 cm)
+Large: 48 x 60 inches (122 x 152 cm)

 Karen Knorr can be viewed as both a conceptual photographer and a practitioner of Magical Realism.
 Knorr’s work presents a visualization of the symbolism of parables and mythologies.
 She investigates the power of imagery.
 Her use of animals in her pictures is something that has become a kind of signature style of hers.
 She photographs, with a large format camera, architectural interiors and animals separately, joining them with digital technology in post-production.
 The animals have a mystery and an allegorical component that become anthropomorphic.
 While she presents the denotative facade of each location populated by elements from the animal world, she is far more interested in the connotative elements in her finished pictures.
 She is aware of the history of these aristocratic interiors and institutions and selects locations that are culturally complex and refined.
 Her pictures call into question our assumptions of reality and how we live in and use domestic spaces, as well as how we relate to the greater world of nature.
 Her photographs create visually complex, rich and seductive open-ended narratives.